To lower blood pressure, choose salt enriched with potassium - breaking latest news - Breaking Latest News

 The study: the maximum and the minimum fall

 The clinical study involved 1612 people living in 48 nursing homes (RSA): meals were prepared with ordinary salt or with a potassium-enriched salt substitute containing 62.5% sodium chloride and 25% potassium chloride.
 Some of the participants also ate meals with less salt overall.
-The participants were all over the age of 55, with an average age of 71.
+Participants were all older than 55, with an average age of 71.
 At the start of the study, the sample’s mean blood pressure was 137.5/80.5 millimeters of mercury (mmHg).
-An ideal value usually considered between 90/60 mmHg and 120/80 mmHg.
+An ideal value is usually considered to be between 90/60 mmHg and 120/80 mmHg.
 Nearly two-thirds of the participants had high blood pressure at the start of the study.

 Fewer heart attacks and strokes